 Instructions

-5. Take your scissors and cut the long piece of yarn that you have wrapped and is on the back side of the board on the bottom.
+- Take your scissors and cut the long piece of yarn that you have wrapped and is on the back side of the board on the bottom.
 And then cut through the wrapped yarn along the bottom.
-Cutting the yarn strands along the bottom when wrapping yarn to make fringe.

-7. Insert your crochet hook into a stitch on the scarf end and pull through the loop of the folded fringe.
+- Insert your crochet hook into a stitch on the scarf end and pull through the loop of the folded fringe.
 Remove the hook and then with your fingers pull the loose ends of the fringe through the loop.
-Start attaching the fringe piece to the scarf end by pulling the loop through a stitch and then pulling the loose ends through that loop.